naadesh369x/Financetracker/README.md

 This Finance Tracker is a simple and responsive web application designed to help users record income and expenses and view their net profit through a clear, user-friendly interface.
 The front end is developed using semantic HTML5, CSS3, and Vanilla JavaScript to demonstrate real-time calculations, dynamic data handling, and basic DOM manipulation.
 The application focuses on client-side functionality while remaining adaptable for future backend integration to support data persistence and advanced financial features.

 Used Technologies:
-Frontend: HTML5, CSS3, Vanilla JavaScript
+Frontend: HTML5, CSS3, Vanilla JavaScript,
 Backend:Node js